Here’s where Americans are pulling back their spending as inflation takes a toll

 Spending is up just 2.9 percent compared to last year.
 But adjusted for inflation, retail sales are down 2 percent annually, according to EY Parthenon senior economist Lydia Boussour.

-“In other words, consumers are spending more dollars but are getting less goods or dining out less than in March last year,” Boussour said in an analysis.
+“In other words, consumers are spending more dollars but are getting fewer goods or dining out less than in March last year,” Boussour said in an analysis.

 Consumers are increasingly pulling back their spending following years of consistent price hikes and elevated borrowing costs brought on by the Federal Reserve’s interest rate hikes.